Mazur2005/Form_Menu_Quiz/readme.md

 ## Form

 1. Has validation using [RegEx.](https://github.com/Mazur2005/Form_Menu_Quiz/blob/main/src/form/js/RegEx.js)
-2. Nick name and city will set and remember in cookie.
+2. Nick name and city will be set and remember in cookie.
 3. Weather API sending a question with the city selected by the user.

    - In this part, JS checks the response.